Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 - RDBMS architectures

-- Students understand the use of modern database technologies for processing and managing large and distributed data collections.
+- Students understand the use of modern database and processing technologies for managing large, distributed and potentially heterogeneous data collections.

-- The students can also apply the acquired knowledge in their own working environment.
+- Students can also apply the acquired knowledge in their own working environment.

 Contents of Module